AnnaWykes/pulumi-and-databricks/README.md

 # pulumi-and-databricks

-This repo is a basic example of creating an Azure Reource Group and Databricks workspace using Palumi
+This repo is a basic example of creating an Azure Reource Group and Databricks workspace using Pulumi

 To get started download the Pulumi cli https://www.pulumi.com/docs/get-started/install/